 Figure 19 Heat map of Score

 The cluster centers of scores are transformed to follow a standard distribution.
-Thus, it’s not necessary to list their number in a table and we just use these data to draw the heat plot directly.
+Thus, it’s not necessary to list their number in a table and we just use these data to draw the heat plot in figure 19 directly.
 In cluster 1, six domains’ centers are positive, the only negative one is House Domain.
-It’s the same for cluster 0 but all the scores are higher (for domain scores in the first five columns, they are even the highest among 4 clusters).
-Moreover, the color of income, employment, and edu are all dark red while in its corresponding cluster for SHAP, only the first two are of a similar color.
+It’s the same for cluster 0 but all the scores are higher.
+Moreover, the color of Income, Employment, and Edu are all dark red while in its corresponding cluster for SHAP, only the first two are of a similar color.
 It’s because the weight for income and employment is higher than edu.
 In contrast with cluster 0, cluster 3 has the smallest values for all the domains except the House Domain and all of them are negative.
-Cluster 2 has the highest value in the House Domain and other domains are all to the third-highest deprivation scores.
+Cluster 2 has the highest value in the House domain and other domains are all to the third-highest deprivation scores.